wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

    <pre>export VAULT_TOKEN="$root_token"</pre>

    You next need to unseal your Vault server, providing the unseal key that the "init" command returned: vault operator unseal

    This will return the status of the server which should show that "Initialized" is "true" and that "Sealed` is "false".

    To check the status of your Vault server at any time, you can run the "vault status" command.
 If it shows that "Sealed" is "true", re-run the "vault operator unseal" command.

    Finally, log into the Vault UI with your root token.
 If you have problems, double-check that you ran all of the above commands.

-* Use the KV V2 Secrets Engine - Enable and use an instance of the <a target="_blank" href="https://www.vaultproject.io/docs/secrets/kv/kv-v2">KV v2 Secrets engine</a> (the default when running in dev mode):
+* Enable and use an instance of Hashicorp's <a target="_blank" href="https://www.vaultproject.io/docs/secrets/kv/kv-v2">KV v2 Secrets engine</a> (the default when running in dev mode):

    <pre><strong>vault secrets enable -version=2 kv</strong></pre>